newenclave/AtomAppGN/README.md

 ### Compatible devices:

-The list os the devices supported by Connection IQ can be found here: https://developer.garmin.com/connect-iq/compatible-devices/
+The list of the devices supported by Connection IQ can be found here: https://developer.garmin.com/connect-iq/compatible-devices/

 The device should support at least version 3.0.